 3. Managing Diabetes

-White rice has a more glycemic index in comparison to brown rice.
+As compared to brown rice vs white rice, white rice has a more glycemic index.
 The low glycemic index means lower absorption of sugar in the bloodstream which reduces the risk of diabetes and its management.
 Again, with high magnesium and fiber, the brown rice controls blood sugar levels and prevents the risk of Type 2 diabetes.

 4. Heart Disease

 Brown rice is rich in lignans and plant compounds as opposed to white rice making it beneficial for heart health, keeping various heart diseases at bay.
 Lignans reduce fat in the blood, lower blood pressure, and reduce inflammation in arteries.

 As compared to Brown vs white rice, Brown has more potassium and phosphorus as compared to white rice.
 People with kidney diseases must restrict the consumption of these nutrients because kidney diseases reduce the efficiency of kidneys to regular these nutrients in the body.
 If the potassium level is high, it might lead to heart problems.
 Thus, for kidneys, white rice is a better choice.

 People with health problems like diarrhea, diverticulitis, inflammatory bowel diseases, and who have had gastrointestinal tract surgery are recommended to consume a low fiber diet.
 White rice has less fiber than brown so it is a suitable option for people who are recommended with low diet fiber.